 Email: francisronald@deanza.edu

-Homepage: http://nebula.deanza.edu:16080/~ronald/ (probably not working)

-Office: E34A (I'm not there very often...too far away... find me in tutorial center S43 or physics lab)
+Homepage: used to be http://nebula.deanza.edu:16080/~ronald/ (probably not working) Office: E34A Due to pandemic I won't be there.
+(I'm not there very often anyway...too far away ...
+I'm usually in tutorial center)